Digimon Adventure (2020 TV series): Plot

+As Tai and Matt unlock their partners' their ability to assume mega form, they, T.K. and Izzy are abducted by Sakkakumon, a servant of Millenniummon who pits them against replicas of previous opponents.
+T.K. and Angemon were confronted by a reconstituted Devimon, revealed to be Angemon's darkness as he is absorbed so Angemon would regain his full power and free everyone.
+But by the time the DigiDestined reached the Sealed Grounds, the Vademon cultists use Sakkakumon's collected data on Agumon to create Machinedramon to fight the children while releasing the miasma from Cloud so Sakakkumon can absorb it and transform into Millenniumon's vessel.
+The restored Millenniummon attempts to destroy the entire Digital World, but was defeated by WarGreymon when he receives additional power from his comrades along with the hopes of the friendly Digimon the DigiDestined befriended in their adventure.

-Finally, after Millenniummon's defeat, all eight DigiDestined must discover the true power of the Crests in their Digivices to stop Negamon, the benefactor of the Dark Digimon and the creator of the Argomon and Eyesmon, from bringing the Great Catastrophe (and also learn that Omnimon can stop Negamon).
-Tai and Agumon encountered the Argomon again, and this time meet a humanoid Argomon sent by Negamon to test Taichi and Agumon's bond.
-After reuniting with each other, the DigiDestined face a swarm of Soundbirdmon, who digivolve to their true form, Ghoulmon.
-After Ghoulmon's defeat, Negamon was released from its prison and begins the Great Catastrophe.
-The DigiDestined come face to face with their final enemy after defeating the humanoid Argomon.
-A brutal battle between Negamon and the DigiDestined begins and later, Negamon digivolves into Abbadomon and destroys the physical forms of four of the DigiDestined while Tai, Kari, T.K. and Matt continue to fight Abbadomon.
+Despite Millenniummon's defeat, the DigiDestined learn they must discover the true power of the Crests in their Digivices to stop Negamon, the mastermind behind of the ancient war and recent events who evolved beyond its programming from the data it had Argomon and Eyesmon gather from the humans, who seeks to destroy everything in The Great Catastrophe.
+The group unlock their Digimons' mega forms while learning they need to consciously manifest Omnimon.
+Tai and Agumon were suddenly ambushed by the Argomon again, and this time meet a humanoid Argomon sent by Negamon to test Tai and Agumon's bond.
+The children reunite as they face a swarm of Soundbirdmon that digivolve to their true form, the Dark Army's leader Ghoulmon.
+After Ghoulmon's defeat, Negamon was freed and commences the Great Catastrophe.
+The DigiDestined confront Negamon after defeating Argomon, engaging with the Digimon as it digivolves to Abbadomon and deletes half of the Digidestined with Tai, Kari, T.K. and Matt continuing to fight Negamon.
 The hopes of the humanity restore the four children back into their physical forms and enable Agumon and Gabumon to fuse into Omnimon.
-Taichi, Yamato, and Omnimon enter Abbadomon where they confront the core body.
-After a great battle, Omnimon destroys Abbadomon who reformats into a Digi-Egg and peace of both worlds were restored.
+Tai, Matt, and Omnimon enter Abaddomon where they confront the core body.
+After a great battle, assuming a new form his opponent cannot counter, Omnimon reduces Abaddomon to a Digi-Egg and peace of both worlds were restored.

-In the epilogue, the DigiDestined return home accompanied by their Digimon partners in secret while Tai chose to remain in the Digital World to explore it there with Agumon.
+In the epilogue, upon Abaddomon’s defeat, the Digimon in the Digital World celebrate the victory.
+The DigiDestined return home accompanied by their Digimon partners in secret, with Izzy and Mimi working hard on an interdimensional portal program allowing transit between both worlds, while Tai chose to remain in the Digital World to explore it there with Agumon.